-All these trends tally up to one thing: the stakes have changed for event catering.
+Simply put, the stakes (and steaks) have changed for event catering.

 Chances are your people traveled to get to your event.
 They’re in a new spot and might even want to do some sightseeing on the side.
 While some people like to check out the city via taxi or subway, others prefer a fork and knife.

 That’s why destination-specific food is a huge trend.
-Give them an experience they can’t get in any other place.
+Create culinary adventures, side tours and sessions involving culture experts.
+It’s an easy way to impress your guests and show them local culinary highlights.
+In short, give their taste buds an experience they can’t get in any other place.

-Try this: Hire a native restaurateur to serve up lunch or dinner featuring the destination’s famous foods.
+Try this: Menus that have cultural influences and ingredients that are grown locally will continue to be popular.
+Hire a native restaurateur to serve up lunch or dinner featuring the destination’s famous foods.

-After your event turns the lights off for the evening, your attendees will want to go out for a drink or two.
+Your event agenda may be done for the day, but your attendees evening is just beginning.
 And just like food, they probably won’t be attracted to the same old suds they can get back home.